 This move placed USF among the most affordable institutions in the region.
 And it helps make USF’s high-quality, intensely personal, Christ-centered educational experience accessible to more students of diverse socioeconomic backgrounds.

-When you complete and submit a FAFSA, the Federal Processor calculates an Expected Family Contribution, or EFC.
+When you complete and submit a FAFSA, the Federal Processor calculates a Student Aid Index, or SAI.
 The formula takes into account factors such as family income, assets, number of dependents, number in college, as well as other factors.
-Your GPA and ACT scores are also used to determine the amount of aid you will receive.
+Your GPA is also used to determine the amount of aid you will receive.

 By submitting your FAFSA and being accepted for admissions, you have applied for institutional aid.
 There are some scholarships that require additional applications.
 You must be attending USF full-time (12-17 credits) as an undergraduate student to receive institutional aid.